 4. So when, by divine teaching, the soul is delivered into another branch of "the form of doctrine," or mould of divine teaching, viz., that the kingdom of God is not in word, but in power, gospel obedience will flow from the heart.
-Just in proportion as this divine truth is stamped upon the conscience, do we find and feel that religion does not consist in a few notions, doctrines, or names, but in the power of the Holy Ghost setting Christ up in the soul.
-A kingdom in the heart implies that a king reigns there; and if so, the obedience paid to that king will be in and from the heart.
+Just in proportion as this divine truth is stamped upon the conscience, do we feel and find that religion does not consist in a few notions, doctrines, or names, but in the power of the Holy Ghost setting Christ up in the soul.
+A kingdom in the heart implies that a king reigns there; and if so; the obedience paid to that king will be in and from the heart.
 This is true gospel obedience; and in proportion as the soul is cast into this mould, it will become a servant unto God.
-This so far from leading us to obey sin, will make us obey God; and so far from causing us "to yield our members servants to uncleanness unto iniquity, will rather make us yield them servants to righteousness unto holiness."
-If we know anything, if we feel anything of the kingdom of God set up with power in the conscience, that knowledge, that feeling, so far as each is spiritual and experimental will produce an effect.
-Vital godliness will be divinely worked into our conscience, and will leave, more or less, a deep and abiding impression upon our heart.
+This so far from leading us to obey sin, will make us servants unto God; and so far from causing us "to yield our members servants to uncleanness unto iniquity, will rather make us yield them servants to righteousness unto holiness."
+If we know any thing, if we feel any thing of the kingdom of God set up with power in the conscience, that knowledge, that feeling, so far as each is spiritual and experimental, will produce an effect.
+Vital godliness will be more or less worked into our consciences, and will leave, more or less, a deep and abiding impression upon our heart.
 Our religion will not consist in merely embracing a sound creed, in talking about ministers and books, attending a certain chapel, hearing certain ministers, or going through certain ordinances.
-If we have been delivered into this mould of divine teaching, that "the kingdom of God is not in word, but in power," there will be something higher and deeper, something more lasting and abiding, something more spiritual and supernatural than creeds and external performances.
-It is the glory and beauty of vital godliness, that the soul possessed of it obeys from the heart; that the spring of its obedience is spiritual and inward; that a Christian does what he does from noble principles; that as far is he is rightly taught and guided, what he does, he does from his heart; what he says, he says from his heart; what he prays, he prays from the heart; and if he be a preacher, what he preaches, he preaches from the heart.
+If we have been delivered into this mould of divine teaching that "the kingdom of God is not in word but in power," there will be something higher and deeper, something more lasting and abiding, something more spiritual and supernatural than sound creeds and external performances.
+It is the glory and beauty of vital godliness, that the soul possessed of it obeys from heart; that the spring of its obedience is spiritual and inward; that it does what it does from noble principles; that as far as a Christian is rightly taught and guided, what he docs, he does from his heart; that what he says, he says from his heart; what he prays, he prays from the heart; and if he be a preacher, what he preaches, he preaches from the heart.
 His very soul is in the matter; and as his conscience lives under the dew and unction of the Spirit, what he does he does unto God, and not unto men.
-As the form of doctrine is more deeply impressed upon him, he day by day more obeys it from the heart: and is led more clearly into this truth, that what God looks to, and what he works in us, is an obedience that springs from the heart.
-So that, the more the soul is delivered into this mould of heavenly teaching, to believe with the heart unto righteousness, confession is more made with the mouth unto salvation.